 To facilitate plan development and future management, digital soils data was utilized from the USDA Natural Resources Conservation Service for Talbot, Caroline, Dorchester, Wicomico, Worcester, and Somerset Counties.
-Soil layers for Caroline County were digitized under contract with Towson University.
-Tabular data from the USDA NRCS was used in Caroline County to supplement the digitized layer.

-When the current land cover was compared to the soil survey data, it was clear that the majority of Chesapeake Forest Lands occur on SMG's 1 and 2 (Table 13).
+When the current land cover was compared to the soil survey data, it was clear that the majority of Chesapeake Forest Lands occur on SMGs 1 and 2 (Table 14).
 It was also clear that the most favorable land for field activities during wet weather (SMG 3 and 4) make up a fairly small proportion of the Forest, so scheduling field activities must remain flexible enough to accommodate unusually long periods of wet weather.